clafonta/ll-amplify-auth-storage-steps/README.md

 * We'll use the Amplify CLI to procure AWS backend resources.
 * We'll not use Amplify Studio

+### Prerequisites
 * You need an AWS Account.
 * You need to create an AWS Profile in your local dev environment.
+* Be familiar with NextJS
+* Be familiar with Amplify

 ## Table of Contents